juanojeda/recipes-online/README.md

 - [ ] ingredient segments
 - [ ] ingredient varieties
 - [ ] method segments

+- [ ] improve ingredient entry - capture all in one field, but use spaces to separate bits?
+- [ ] Make it multi-user
+- [ ] Add authentication
 - [ ] how to add equipment?
 - [ ] store image/s for recipes?

 ## UI Tings
 - [ ] styling
-- [ ] visual feedback that the recipe has been added
+- [ ] better visual feedback that the recipe has been added
+- [ ] loading states
 - [ ] add return/enter key adding hook (for methods and ingredients)
 - [ ] reorder ingredients and method